lbryio/lbrypress/README.md

-Wordpress plugin for LBRY - automated posting to markdown files including republishing of embedded images.
+# LBRYPress - Publish from Wordpress to LBRY automatically

-This plugin and readme is still in an early development, thank you for your patience!
+This plugin and readme are in early development.
+Thank you for your patience.

 ![](https://spee.ch/c/lbry-press-cover.jpg)

 ## How it works
 The LBRYPress plugin communicates with the LBRY network via a locally installed SDK.
 This allows you to create a channel and then mirror any published posts to it.
 If there are images or GIFs in your post, they will be uploaded to spee.ch (our blockchain-based image sharing service) automatically during the publishing process.
 If you update a post, it will also be updated on LBRY.